seohyunbaik/KLMS_autologin/README.md

 # KLMS_autologin
-A auto login tool for KLMS
+A auto login tool for KLMS/KAIST portal
 Works on Safari brower for macOS
 Before you run this, you must enable some safari features